Uranium Dioxide SDS

 Permission is granted to make unlimited paper copies for internal use only.

-International Bio-Analytical Industries, Inc. requires that recipients of its materials comply with 29 CFR 1910.1200(h), which mandates that employers provide employees with effective information and training regarding hazardous chemicals present in the workplace.
+International Bio-Analytical Industries, Inc. requires recipients of its materials to comply with 29 CFR 1910.1200(h), which mandates that employers provide employees with effective information and training on hazardous chemicals present in the workplace.

 The information contained in this Safety Data Sheet is believed to be accurate as of the date of revision and is provided in good faith.
 However, this information is intended to serve as a guide only, and recipients are encouraged to exercise independent judgment regarding its accuracy, completeness, and suitability for their specific applications.
 International Bio-Analytical Industries, Inc., shall not be held liable for any direct or indirect damage resulting from the use of this information.